-The town of Wellington lies in a picturesque valley, with the majestic Hawequa mountains on its eastern boarder.
-Apart from three renowned cooperative wineries, one can visit a number of prestigious wine cellars situated on historic Huguenot farms with Cape Dutch homesteads.
+The town of Wellington lies in a picturesque valley, with the majestic Hawequa mountains on its eastern border.
+Apart from three renowned cooperative wineries, one can visit a number of prestigious wine cellars situated on historic Huquenot farms with Cape Dutch homesteads.

-Flower lovers will enjoy the chrysanthemum show in May, the longest-running show of its kind in South Africa.
 More than 90% of South Africa's vine-cutting nurseries are found in Wellington.
 The town is also the home of South Africa's dried-fruit industry.